FLORIDA HIGHWAYMEN HISTORIC ARTISTS BLACK HISTORY

 Authentic Florida: AJ Brown's family roots began in Tallahassee, Florida.
 Born in Virginia and raised in the deep south of Overtown Miami, Brown resides in Fort Pierce, Florida.

-Brown is from a long line of soldiers, warriors for their country; her family has historically devoted a lifetime of service and sacrifices to the brotherhood of the United States of America Military Services.
+Brown is from a long line of soldiers and warriors for their country; her family has historically devoted a lifetime of service and sacrifices to the brotherhood of the United States of America Military Services.

 TO THOSE WHO LOST THEIR LIVES, A HERO IS REMEMBERED!

 Highwaymen History Lives On!
-The United States of America; Highest Office of the Land; December 25, 2014, amid an official "Military Meet and Greet," AJ Brown met with the 44th President Barack and First Lady Michelle Obama.
-AJ Brown handed down two of her paintings and later a collection of Original and the Historic 2nd Generation Highwaymen art to the "First Family White House private collection."
+The United States of America; Highest Office of the Land: on December 25, 2014, amid an official "Military Meet and Greet," AJ Brown met with the 44th President Barack Obama and First Lady Michelle Obama.
+AJ Brown handed down two of her paintings and later a collection of Original and Historic 2nd Generation Highwaymen art to the "First Family White House private collection."

 What's New?
 The History You Don't Know:

-An open invitation to this site is welcomed to discover unknown history.
-This site honors, respects, unifies, enlightens, and opens minds and hearts to the African- American group's past, present, and future.
-Traditionally, there are two groups, the Originals, and the 2nd Generation.
-Thank you, America, for investing and treating Highwaymen's history of all generations worthy.
+This site welcomes an open invitation to discover unknown history.
+It honors, respects, unifies, enlightens, and opens minds and hearts to the African-American group's past, present, and future.
+Traditionally, there are two groups: the Originals and the 2nd Generation.
+Thank you, America, for investing in and treating Highwaymen's history of all generations worthy.

 Highwaywomen of Fort Pierce, Florida: Mary Ann Carroll held seniority in its highest regard.
 She is respectfully the first and only Original Highwaywoman. (deceased).
 Diane Roberts (hiatus-ed), AJ Brown (active), and Doretha Hair (active).